thymeleaf/thymeleaf-docs/docs/tutorials/3.1/extendingthymeleaf.md

 Which, as we can see, does not return the expression objects themselves, but only a *factory*.
-The reason for this is some *expression objects* might require data from the processing context in order to being built, so it won't be possible to build them until we really are processing the template... and besides, most expressions don't need *expression objects* at all, so it's just better to build them *on demand*, only when they are really needed
+The reason for this is some *expression objects* might require data from the processing context in order to be built, so it won't be possible to build them until we really are processing the template... and besides, most expressions don't need *expression objects* at all, so it's just better to build them *on demand*, only when they are really needed